bp-studio/box-pleating-studio/src/core/math/polyBool/README.md

 (in particular RAVL tree) to provide much greater performance.

 The algorithm is used in three places in BP Studio:
 1. Find the union of some axis-aligned polygons.
    This is for generating the "rough contour" of rivers.
-2. Find the union of general polygons.
-This is when the rough contour strategy doesn't work.
+2. Find the union of more general polygons (but still without the possibility of forming `>>` formation).
+   This is for the raw mode of the rough contours.
 3. Find the intersection of two rounded rectangles.
    This is for displaying invalid overlappings of flaps.

 ## CP Generation and polygon intersection test